IsaacSchemm/DeviantArtFs/README.md

 * POST /stash/submit
 * POST /stash/update/{stackid}

-> The DeviantArt.Stash.Marshal library wraps some of these endpoints and provides some additional functionality.
+> † The DeviantArt.Stash.Marshal library provides static methods on StashItem and StashStack which wrap the
+>   result data in a format that can be used in other .NET languages, such as C#.
+It also provides the
+>   StashRoot object, which can process the results of calls to /stash/delta.

 ### User